This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 To protect your harvest from potato blight, you need to make sure your soil is healthy.
 One way to do this is with high-quality nitrogen and potassium fertilizer.

-You should also add mulch or compost near your plants to keep moisture levels high in the ground so that it’s harder for fungal spores to infect your potatoes.
+You should also add mulch or compost near your plants to keep moisture levels high in the ground, making it harder for fungal spores to infect your potatoes.

-To protect their crops, farmers should try to plant different potatoes with different resistance levels to prevent problems from arising.
+To protect their cFarmersnt different potatoes with different resistance levels to prevent problems protect their crops s from arising.

 They should also leave a great distance between crop rows to reduce the chances of infection.